 Get in contact with your lender if you cannot afford an upcoming repayment.
 If you give your lender enough notice they may be able to reschedule or cancel your payment for a fee.

 Finally, consumers can apply for hardship if their circumstances change.
-For example, you may no longer be able to afford your repayments if you lose your job or are injured.
+For example, if you lose your job or encounter an injury you may no longer be able to make your repayments.
 Lenders may offer you a payment plan if they approve your hardship application.

 Can I contact Monzi?